RaphaelMaschinsen/zeughaus/README.md

 2. Install and run the Raspberry Pi Imager.
 3. Choose the Model you are using (at the time of writing this it is Raspberry Pi 2 Model B)
 4. Select "Raspberry Pi OS (32-bit)" as the operating system.
-5. In the Settings unselect everything except of ""Set Username and Password"" and choose ""pi"" as the username and as the password
+5. In the Settings unselect everything except of 'Set Username and Password' and choose 'pi' as the username and as the password
-6. Choose your SD card and click "WRITE" to start the installation process.
+6. Choose your SD card and click "Continue" to start the installation process.
 7. Once the process is complete, insert the SD card into your Raspberry Pi and power it on.

 ### Updating the Raspberry Pi